arosenfeld/procnote/README.md

     PID     STATUS    NOTE
     45678   Running   Don't stop this important process!

+To delete a single note use:

+    $ procnote del 123

 You can clear all your notes with:

     $ procnote clear